oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Configure Journaling | Not Configured | In place of Journaling, Litigation hold and retention policies in conjunction with eDiscovery will be leveraged by the Agency to meet investigation requirements.
+Configure Journaling | Not Configured | In place of Journaling, Litigation hold and retention policies in conjunction with eDiscovery will be leveraged by the organisation to meet investigation requirements.

 ### Litigation hold